CollectionBuilder/collectionbuilder.github.io/_includes/workshop/config-file.md

 - **extension**: Determines the extension of each generated page.
 For us, `html` means our item pages will end as '.html'
 	- CollectionBuilder entry --> `html`

 {% endcapture %}

 {% include bootstrap/card.md title=pagegen-title text=pagegen-text %}

+{% include bootstrap/card.md title="The last variable to fill in is the Google Analytics ID, if you have one:" text="- **google-analytics-id**: Enter your Google Analytics ID here." %}

 {% capture pagealert %}
 **Important!:** You *must* change the data field in **Page Gen** to reflect the metadata CSV the collection is using. ***This should be the same entry as "metadata" above***